• Skip to primary navigation

 • Gently deflate dough and separate into 12 pieces

-• Form each piece into a ball and the poke a hole in the center with your finger.
+• Form each piece into a ball and then poke a hole in the center with your finger.
 Make hole larger by placing both index fingers into the center and then rotating in a circular fashion.

 • Place shaped dough on a baking sheet covered with parchment paper